till213/SkyDolly/README.md

 * Adjustable replay speed ("slow motion", "timelapse")
 * Position and basic flight control simulation variables (ailerons, rudder, flaps, gears, ...) are recorded

+For new and upcoming features also refer to the [CHANGELOG](CHANGELOG.md).

 ## Basic Usage

 * Start a flight